w-michelle/cbxworld/README.md

 # CYBERBUBBLE X WORLD

 This is a member's only clubhouse where members can write posts and view who the author of a post is.
 Non member can only see the content and wonder who wrote it.
-To join the club, users must enter the secret 4 digit passcode.
+To join the club, users must enter the secret 4 digit passcode. **To join, use [4949]**

 **[View Site](https://cbxworld.vercel.app)**